kylohen/spiritemgame/README.md

 			},
 		},

-Please note that as of writing, Recipes only have enough space for 2x requirments before text becomes messy
+Please note that as of writing, Recipes only have enough space for 2x requirements before text becomes messy

 #### How to add new Items